rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 I am going to start with flatpak applications instead of the Ubuntu App Store because there are some flatpak applications that are useful for managing the system.

-Visit the Flatpak store by clicking this link [Flathub](https://flathub.org/).
+Visit the Flatpak store by clicking this link: [Flathub](https://flathub.org/).
 There are thousands of applications that you can browse and install.
 Most are free open source software (FOSS).
 Some will have a `Donate` button.
 If you install the application and find it useful, please go back and donate.
 Most of the developers don't get paid for their time.

 ----------------------------------------------------------------